BlockTimeWorld/SwapMatic/README.md

 ## Contracts
 The core factory contract is **not** validated in Matic Explorer, because the contract is written in Vyper - not in Solidity - and Matic (Blockscout) explorer does not support Vyper code validation.

-However, anyone can compare the bytecode with the bytecode published in Ethereum and see that there ia 100% match - no foul play.
+However, anyone can compare the bytecode with the code published in Ethereum and see that there ia 100% match - no foul play.
 - Ethereum mainnet contract:
 - Matic Network contract: